 Supervised involvement in computer related work experience at an approved site.
 Open to Computer Science or Computer Information Systems majors.
-Prerequisite: senior standing, 9 hours of computer science at Concordia-Chicago, minimum GPA of 3.0 in the major, 2.0 overall GPA, and department approval.
-Offered only on a Pass/DF basis.
+Prerequisites: Senior standing, 9 hours of computer science at Concordia-Chicago, minimum GPA of 3.0 in the major, 2.0 overall GPA and department approval.
+Offered only on a Pass/D/F basis.